axelarnetwork/axelar-contract-deployments/releases/xrpl/2025-07-custom-token-link-v1.0.0.md

 To test the connection reference document [2025-02-v.1.0.0.md](./2025-02-v.1.0.0.md).

+**_NOTE:_**
-** Note ensure that the destination address being used has a trust-line set with the new currency.
+Ensure that the destination address being used has a trust-line set with the new currency.
 This can be performed using the following command using a funded XRPL account:

 ```bash
 node xrpl/trust-set.js -n xrpl $XRPL_CURRENCY_CODE $XRPL_ISSUER --limit 99999999999999990000000000000000000000000000000000000000000000000000000000000000000000000